valentin-marquez/vlc-rpc/README.md

 ### The Easy Way

-1. Download the latest installer from the [releases page](https://github.com/valentin-marquez/vlc-discord-rp/releases)
+1. Download the latest installer for your platform from the [releases page](https://github.com/valentin-marquez/vlc-discord-rp/releases)
+- Windows: `vlc-rpc-setup.exe` or `vlc-rpc-portable.exe`
+- macOS: `vlc-rpc.dmg` or `VLC-Discord-RP-arm64-mac.zip` for Apple Silicon
+- Linux: `vlc-rpc_amd64.deb`, `vlc-rpc.x86_64.rpm`, or `vlc-rpc.AppImage`
-2. Run the installer (`VLC Discord RP Setup.exe`)
+2. Run the installer
 3. Follow the on-screen instructions
 4. Enjoy your new Discord flex powers!